johnnyji/aybekMakhasher/README.md

 ## aybekMakhasher

-This is a professional website I'm currently building for a local aspiring cook from Vancouver B.C.

-This is my first official client and 3rd overall project, and it's so far taught me:
+This is my very first client and I've created a professional resume website for him to use in the culinary industry.
+The website was hand coded and designed by yours truely, and I hope that this website will open some serious doors for my client down the road.

+Please check out the website live at [www.omakhasher.com]

+### During the creation process, this website helped me better understand:

+- CSS Media Queries
 - jQuery
-- How to use the Instsgram API
+- Instagram API (Instafeed.js)
 - Responsive design
+- Minimalisic design
-- Minimalistic design
+- UI driven design
-- How to work with clients to bring an idea to life
+- Understanding clientele needs